 The annual NEPCA Book Prize is named for Peter C. Rollins, a renowned scholar in the fields of American and popular culture and a longtime NEPCA benefactor.
 It honors a work that a special book prize committee feels made a valuable contribution to the discipline in the previous calendar year.
 The winner receives a cash prize of $500 and a certificate of merit, which will be awarded at NEPCA’s annual conference.

-Nominations are now open for books published in 2015.
-The prize will be awarded in October 2016, at NEPCA’s conference luncheon at Keene State College, Keene, NH.
-The deadline for submission is July 1, 2016.
+Nominations are now open for books published in 2019.
+The prize will be awarded at NEPCA’s conference at the October 2020 conference.
+The deadline for submission is July 1, 2020.

 - The book must be an original work that draws upon primary sources.